 Bathrooms – Hotels may be equipped with sinks and toilets that are controlled by an electric eye, particularly in the lobby.
 The bathroom may have automated lights that are activated when the door is opened or one walks into the room.
 We suggest avoiding hotels on Shabbos that do not offer a different system.

 As always, toilet paper should be prepared before Shabbos.
 Boxes of tissues should be checked to ensure that the tissues are separated from one another (some might be perforated but not separated).

-Elevators – In case of need, one may use a “Shabbos elevator” which stops on each floor and remains open for a short while.
+Elevators – In case of need , one may use a “Shabbos elevator.”
+The elevator is set up to stop on each floor and remain open for a short while.
+Walking through the door while it is open must not trigger any detectable change.
 One should enter or exit the elevator as soon as the door opens.
 He should not block the elevator doorway, as this will activate the electric eye.

 Escalators – May generally be used on Shabbos.
 Some escalators are “on-demand” and stop or are slowed until someone steps on them; others have a counter triggered by breaking an electric eye sensor.
 These may not be used on Shabbos.